Sign up for our newsletter

 Could this be that agencies working on bigger budget projects dedicate more time and resources to speed optimization?

-Does the size of the company impact performance too?
+Does the size of the company impact website performance too?
 Let’s have a look.

 |TTFB||First Contentful Paint||Onload Time||Fully Loaded Time||Total Page Size|